TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 | clone | Project path: ./classifier_app        |
 +-------+---------------------------------------+
 ```
-This will create a new template app folder (in this case, called ~/classifier_app)
+This will create a new template app folder (in this case, called ./classifier_app)

 ```
-$ ls -la classifier_app
+$ ls -la ./classifier_app
 classifier_app
 ├── Dockerfile
 ├── app.json